ThisIsNoahEvans/HomePodSounds/README.md

 # iOS Sounds
 All (most?)   of the sounds in iOS 14.
-Extracted directly from an iPhone 11 Pro IPSW from Apple.
+Extracted directly from an iOS 14 Beta 1 iPhone 11 Pro IPSW from Apple.

 ## Links
 ### Click on a link to play or download that sound.